7 Reasons Your DIY Diet Plan Isn’t WorkingArticle posted in: Lifestyle

 3. Lack of Support

-The Fix: Set up a counselings session with a dietitian, or sign up for a weight loss program that offers counseling services.
+The Fix: Set up a counseling session with a dietitian or sign up for a weight loss program that offers counseling services. >

 4. Portion Distortion

 The Fix: Check nutrition labels to get a sense of what a serving size looks like for your foods.
 Nutrisystem’s selection of snacks, like the Sweet and Salty Snack Mix take the guesswork out for you, but you can also use measuring cups for a few weeks, until you get a sense of what serving sizes look like.
-Once you do this a few times, you’ll be able to better estimate proper portion sizes.
+Once you do this a few times, you’ll be able to better estimate proper portion sizes on your DIY diet.

 5. You Count Calories… Instead of Making Calories Count